Securing the transport infrastructure sector

 Protecting ‘transport infrastructure’ from varying physical security threats and corresponding solutions

-The transport sector has two main aspects from a physical security point of view; the first being the importance of securing the property, the second being the threat to Critical National Infrastructure (CNI) an attack on public transport service would entail.
-Transport, one of thirteen sectors identified by the Cabinet Office as CNI, requires a complete and holistic physical security solution to ensure threat-specific mitigation is as thorough as possible and therefore of the upmost importance.
+The transport sector has two main considerations to be made from a physical security point of view; the threat to the site, and the importance to National Infrastructure the public transport service holds.
+Transport is one of thirteen sectors identified by the Cabinet Office as Critical National Infastructure (CNI) and requires a holistic solution to ensure threat-specific mitigation.
+A solution must be thorough as attacks on transport can have devastating effects.

-Securing property of national infrastructure, though not of critical importance, requires defensive measures to mitigate any relevant threats.
-Layering multiple measures through-out property is recognised at the most efficient method of securing any property, and in this sense, transport infrastructure is no different.
+Securing property of national infrastructure, though not of critical importance, requires proactive yet unobtrusive defensive measures.
+Layering multiple measures through-out property is recognised at the most efficient method of securing any property, and transport infrastructure is no different.

 Terrifyingly, this is the most inherent risk to transport.
 Due to the large volumes of people typically using the infrastructure, stations and airports are targeted for the potential causalities such an incident may cause.
 Incidents such as 7/7 London bombings and then more recently the numerous foiled attempts at airports have spurned infrastructures to act more vigilantly against this terror threats.

 Safeguarding against future incidents is about predicting the worst possible outcome and ensuring there are measures in place to protect the infrastructure, the staff and the public from casualty or loss of life.

 Download our guide on how to assess which security rating you need

 Transport as a CNI sector, a vital element for the keeping the country functioning, is split into three main areas; Aviation, Maritime and Land.
 Being of CNI stature has a rebounding effect on the risk profile the transport sector now faces.